 Once you have selected the required family (E.g. t), press "MODE" to confirm and enter in the family.

-Once you have entered in the family, press "INFO" to scroll the list of parameters and select the required one (E.g. t.13).
+In the family, press "INFO" to scroll the list of parameters and select the required one (E.g. t.13).
 Then press "MODE" to confirm and view the value.